 How to Withdraw

 Students can withdraw from summer session(s) by completing an online withdrawal form.
 For more information about the withdrawal process for degree-seeking students, see the Office of the Registrar website.

 Note: If you received a final grade for a Summer Session class (excluding a W), you cannot withdraw from that session.

 Withdrawal Penalties and Refunds

 Depending on when you withdraw, you may be assessed full tuition and fees for a session and receive W grades (see the Summer Session calendars).
 Nonattendance does not constitute withdrawal, and you may still be charged for your classes unless you officially withdraw before the posted deadlines.
 See the Session Calendars for each session's withdrawal deadlines.

 If you qualify for a withdrawal refund, it will be directly deposited into your bank account or mailed to you approximately four weeks after you withdraw.
-This includes if you take a leave of absence.
 You can set up direct deposit through Buff Portal before you leave or update your permanent address to be sure you receive your refund.